splorp/npds-tracker-server/readme.txt

 -----------------------------------------------------------

-(Moved from the npdstracker.ini file)

-The HTML template can use the following pseudo XML tags:
+The HTML template file (template.html) can use the following pseudo XML tags:

 <hit-counter/>